cloudyy74/CCAligner/README.md

 $ docker compose run --rm ccaligner -from ./data/original_codebases/codebase1 -l python -theta 60
 ```

+Also this repo contains google code jam dataset parser in ./data/original_codebases/gcj

 ## Modification

 It is not exactly an implementation of CCAligner, this tool contains a number of modifications and heuristics: